TobiasBaumeister/Workshop_Entwickler/README.md

 - The project uses Spring Boot for the backend
 - Maven for dependency management
 - Follows REST API design principles
-- Includes workshop materials for learning

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact